YannDubs/website_old/machine-learning-glossary.md

 * **Check out the [resources](/resources/){:.mdLink}** from where I got most of this information.
 * ML sub-domains overlap **A LOT**.
 I'll try not to make the separations too artificial.
 Any suggestions would be appreciated :relaxed: .
 Note that I separate domains both by *learning style* and by *algorithm similarity*.
 * This is not meant to be a post read in order, but rather used as a "cheat-sheet".
 Use the [table of content](#markdown-toc){:.mdLink} or `Ctrl+f`.
+* Many parts are still missing, come back soon for those.

 Enough talking: prepare your popcorn and let's get going :clapper: !